sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ### Fairness

 As one might expect, defining *fairness* is not a trivial thing to do.
-In our example, we want to achieve at least the following:
+In our example, we want to achieve at least the following.

+#### Group Strategy Proof

-1. Group Strategy Proof: A generalized notion of [strategyproofness](https://en.wikipedia.org/wiki/Strategyproofness), where even if a group of voters colludes to misreport their preferences, there's no way they can improve their utility (i.e., achieving their goal such as selecting a map which is biased to a particular party).
+The *group strategyproofness* is a generalized notion of [strategyproofness](https://en.wikipedia.org/wiki/Strategyproofness), where even if a group of voters colludes to misreport their preferences, there's no way they can improve their utility (i.e., achieving their goal such as selecting a map that is biased to a particular party).
 In other words, even if a group of people can collude, being truthful is the best strategy.

+#### Unbiased

-2. Unbiased: We want to always select an unbiased map such that no particular party benefits.
+We want to always select an unbiased map such that no particular party benefits.
 We refer to such an unbiased map as a *neutral map*.
+Notice that this is a desired property directly controlling the outcome of the voting rule to produce a *fair* outcome.

+We see that by combining group strategyproofness and unbiased map property, there's no way to manipulate the mechanism.

 ## Positional-Scoring Rule